dgeb/json-api/format/index.md

 //...
 ```

-This section will focus exclusively on resource objects, outside of the context of the full JSON API document.
+This section will focus exclusively on resource objects, outside of the context of a full JSON API document.

 #### Resource Attributes <a href="#resource-object-attributes" id="resource-object-attributes" class="headerlink">¶</a>